vistalab/PRFmodel/README.md

 We need to choose the HRF model as part of this.
 Also the TR so the timing makes sense.

+We also need to choose a noise model.
+We might use Gaussian, or we might use Poisson.

+## PRF model

+We start with estimates of the either linear, circular PRF model.
+We will quickly move to the CSS circular model (adds the exponent).
+And then to the CSS with a potentially elliptical shape model.

+We will be able to evaluate the models by creating repeats of the same model with different noise samples.
+So we fit on one set of data with two different models, and then we compare on a new batch of data with different noise samples which model fits better.
+The usual cross-validation approach.

 # Data sharing

 We aren't yet sure where we will post these data.
 Probably in Flywheel, but we may also put them on the Stanford Digital repository or somewhere else.